Build a rock for a FastAPI application

 Note

-The size of your rock may vary depending on factors like the architecture you are building on and the packages installed at the time of packing.
+The size of the rock may vary depending on factors like the architecture we are building on and the packages installed at the time of packing.

 Run the FastAPI rock with Docker